|

 within Capture NX are not gamma aware.

-Why do we care?
-Not being 'gamma aware' means color shifts --
+Why you should care: Not being 'gamma aware' means color shifts --

-and since you are editing a NEF in the first place, I am going to
+and since you are editing a NEF in the first place (instead of a JPEG), I

-assume that you care about color accuracy.
-Not being gamma aware
+am going to assume that you care about color accuracy.

 Looks nice?
-It was resized in a gamma aware program.
-Click on the
+It was resized in a gamma aware manner.
+But, roll your

 Most people will never notice that NX Adjustments are not gamma aware.
 Most